--f Force the diff, even when the client file is not open for edit. -dflags Pass flags to the underlying diff routine (see the Usage Notes below for details) -sa Show only the names of opened files that are different from the revision in the depot, or are missing. -sd Show only the names of unopened files that are missing from the client workspace, but present in the depot. -se Show only the names of unopened files in the client workspace that are different than the revision in the depot. -sr Show only the names of opened files in the client workspace that are identical to the revision in the depot.
+-f Force the diff (if no revision is specified, against the head revision), even when the client file is not open for edit. -dflags Pass flags to the underlying diff routine (see the Usage Notes below for details) -m max Limit output to diffs (or status) of only the first max files. -sa Show only the names of opened files that are different from the revision in the depot, or are missing. -sb Show only the names of files opened for integrate that have been resolved, but that have been modified after being resolved. -sd Show only the names of unopened files that are missing from the client workspace, but present in the depot. -se Show only the names of unopened files in the client workspace that are different than the revision in the depot.